WHAT IS STORMWATER?

 - As water runs off properties, it can carry contaminants with it.
 Runoff from urban and rural areas have upset Lake Simcoe's ecosystem.
 The Town is developing a comprehensive stormwater management master plan, as per the regulatory requirements outlined in the Lake Simcoe Protection Act, to restore waterways and breeding grounds.

 - Stormwater Infrastructure

 - The Town has 53 ponds, 55 kilometres of waterways and 225 kilometres of sewers that are maintained and replaced as they age.
 This user rate will provide a funding source that is reliable, predictable, and fair to ensure the service can continue to be effectively run in the future.

 Property owners that do not receive property tax bills such as hospitals, charities and places of worship will still be required to pay the stormwater charge.
 The stormwater charge is a user fee and not a tax.
-These property owners will begin to receive a property tax bill, which will reflect the stormwater charge in the 'special charges' section of the bill.
-These properties will still be 'tax exempt'.
+The stormwater charge is collected through a separate invoice.
+You may pay for it online, through telephone banking, by mailing in a cheuque or in person at Town of Newmarket facilities.

 WHY ISN’T THE STORMWATER CHARGE ON THE WATER BILL?

 To ensure fairness, the Town believes that stormwater runoff from properties should be the responsibility of the homeowner.
 Not all homeowners live in their properties, as they may be landlords and most tenants pay a separate water bill from their rent.
 As a result, it would be unfair to pass the burden of stormwater runoff to tenants.
-Therefore the stormwater charge appears in the ‘special charges’ section of the property tax bill.
+Therefore the stormwater charge is billed separately to the property owner.